arcadiacoin/arcadia-docs/docs/node/rpc.md

 **Optional "min_version"**

-_version 15.0+_
 Boolean, false by default.
 Returns the minimum version (epoch) of a block which can pocket this receivable block.

 **Optional "include_only_confirmed"**

-_version 19.0+_
-Boolean, true by default (_version 22.0+_), previously false by default.
+Boolean, true by default.
 Only returns blocks which have their confirmation height set or are undergoing confirmation height processing.
 If false, unconfirmed blocks will also be returned.

 ---